HISPlayer/UnrealWindows-SDK/hisplayer-api.md

     * **Param1**: Stream's index.
   * **OnTrackChanged**: The track of the stream has changed.
     * **Param1**: Stream's index.
-  * **OnPCMDataReceived**: New PCM data has being received from the stream.
+  * **OnPCMDataReceived**: New PCM data has been received from the stream.
 This event will only be triggered after the function **StartPCMDataProcess** has been called, and will stop after **StopPCMDataProcess** is called.
     * **Param1**: PCM Data as TArray\<float>.
     * **Param1**: Timestamp associated to the data.
     * **Param1**: Stream's index.